How To Clean A Dog Bed In 6 Really Simple Steps

 How To Clean A Dog Bed Without A Removable Cover

-A machine-washable removable cover makes cleaning your dog bed easier.
+A machine-washable dog bed or removable cover makes cleaning your dog bed easier.
 However, if you can’t do it, you can still deep clean your dog’s bed following these simple steps.

 Step One: Vacuum the bed